-What Can a Handyman Do in Niles, Michigan?
+What Can a Handyman Do Without a License in Niles, Michigan?

 In Michigan, most “handyman” work is legal without a state contractor license as long as you stay under Michigan’s residential maintenance & alteration (M&A) threshold (commonly: jobs under $600, including labor and materials) and you do not perform licensed trades (electrical, plumbing, mechanical/HVAC) beyond very limited owner/occupant exemptions.
 In Niles (Berrien County), you typically must also comply with local registration/permit rules through the building department and any city business/contractor registration requirements, even when state licensure isn’t required.